openenergymonitor/guide/source/technical/credentials.markdown

  - **If running emonSD-30Oct18 or newer SSH is disabled by default**
  - SSH can be enabled by either:
-    - Creating a file called `ssh` in the FAT `/boot` partion on the SD card
+    - Creating a file called `ssh` in the FAT `/boot` partion on the SD card.
+This can be done externally using a card reader + PC or using a USB keyboard + HDMI screen to login to the Pi and create the ssh file: `sudo touch /boot/ssh`.
+Then reboot `sudo reboot`
     - Or pressing and holding the emonPi LCD push-button for 5 seconds:

 <div class='videoWrapper'>